Umbralisib and Pembrolizumab in Treating Patients with Relapsed or Refractory Classical Hodgkin Lymphoma

 - Measurable fludeoxyglucose F-18 (FDG)-avid disease defined by standard criteria (Lugano 2014) and a minimum of 1.0 cm in diameter

 - Prior treatment with anti-PD1 or anti-PDL1 therapy is allowed. * Patients who are currently on anti-PD1 or anti-PDL1 therapy who have failed to achieve a CR after at least 18 weeks of treatment may enroll on study.
-For these patients, anti-PD1 or anti-PDL1 therapy may be delayed for screening and to align pembrolizumab dosing with the expected cycle 1 day 1
+For these patients, anti-PD1 or anti-PDL1 therapy may be delayed for screening and to align pembrolizumab dosing with the expected cycle 1 day 1.
+Patients with progressive disease after prior anti-PD1 or anti-PDL1 therapy do not have to be treated for 18 weeks

 - Eastern Cooperative Oncology Group (ECOG) performance status =< 2